-Thousands of teachers, trainers, and publishers from every inhabitable continent (sorry Antarctica) use Zaption to create engaging video lessons.
-Explore a few of our favorites, then get started with your own 30 day free trial.
+Students, teachers, and trainers from every inhabitable continent (sorry Antarctica) use Zaption to create high-quality, engaging video lessons.
+Explore a few of our favorites, then get your FREE account to make your own!

 The Paper Bag Princess